eric2003/OneFLOW/README.md

 ```
 git clone https://github.com/eric2003/OneFLOW
 ```
-2. download prebuilt thirdparty libraries for windows 10
+2. Download prebuilt thirdparty libraries for windows 10
 ```
 git clone https://github.com/eric2003/OneFLOW_ThirdPartyLib
-copy ThirdPartyLib to OneFLOW directory.
 ```
+3. Copy ThirdPartyLib to OneFLOW directory.

 The above operation will download the source code together with prebuilt thirdparty libraries.
 You can also build them by yourself.

-3. Use CMake to configure and generate project files.
+4. Use CMake to configure and generate project files.

-4. Compile and generate executable file.
+5. Compile and generate executable file.

 ### Linux